vaginessa/AutoPoke/README.md

 # AutoPoke
 AutoPoke is a tool to conduct basic penetration tests automatically.
+AutoPoke derives its firepower from well-known security tools.
 The tool was developed to practice the author's bash and python scripting skills and to automate grunt work.
 Provides good starting point for penetration test.

 ## How it works?
 ### 1. Subdomain enumeration
+Subdomains of the target are enumerated using a couple of tools.

 #### Fierce http://ha.ckers.org/fierce/
 ```
-fierce -threads 8 -dns $TARGET

-or

-fierce -threads 8 -dns $TARGET -wide
+fierce -threads 8 -dns $TARGET [-wide]

-* depending on if brute force is enabled
 ```

 #### Sublist3r https://github.com/aboul3la/Sublist3r
 ```
-sublist3r.py -t 8 -d $TARGET
-or
-sublist3r.py -b -t 8 -d $TARGET
+sublist3r.py [-b] -t 8 -d $TARGET

-* depending on if brute force is enabled
 ```

 #### SubBrute https://github.com/TheRook/subbrute